It’s easy to make your own oven-dried tomatoes! These tomatoes are tangy and delicious, and will bring a ton of flavor to your recipes.

-- Once that’s done, place on a rimmed baking sheet and leave them in the oven for hours on end.
+- Once that’s done, place on a rimmed baking sheet and leave them in a 225 degree Fahrenheit oven for 5-6 hours.

 - If you store them in a jar with oil, these should be consumed within two weeks.

 - For safety reasons, my recommendation is to store them dry in plastic bags, and then just add them to oil right before you want to use them.